tmobile/jazz/README.md

 You can [try the Developer Preview](https://github.com/tmobile/jazz-installer) by using the automated installer.

+## Try
+You can try out Jazz by registering with your email address here: [Demo Jazz](http://try.tmo-jazz.net).
+You will need a registration code which can be requested by joining [slack](https://tmo-oss-getinvite.herokuapp.com/).
+Once in slack, go to `#jazz-serverless` channel to get a working registration code.

 ## User Guide

 For more details, see the [Wiki](https://github.com/tmobile/jazz-core/wiki).